Last Updated on February 7, 2022

 Community centers, event centers, parks, and even a family member’s home can be the venue.
 The time can be right away or months and even years after the death.
 The service can be long or short, elaborate or simple, formal or informal.

 If the person has been cremated and the remains are present at the service, it is still typically known as a memorial service.
-“Funeral” is reserved for when the body as such is present.
+“Funeral” is reserved for when the body as such is present in a casket.

 Celebration of Life

-A celebration of life is simply a memorial service by another name.
-However, when people use this term, they are usually consciously try to get away from the sad and depressing element of death and focus on remembering and celebrating the person’s life.
+A celebration of life is simply a funeral or memorial service by another name.
+However, when people use this term, they are usually consciously try to get away from the sad and depressing element of death and focus on remembering and commemorating the person’s life.